Lighthouses of Qatar

-Qatar occupies a peninsula projecting 160 km (100 mi) northward into the Gulf east of Bahrain.
+Qatar is a nation on the south side of "The Gulf" (known in Arabia as the Arabian Gulf, and elsewhere generally as the Persian Gulf or Gulf of Iran).
+It occupies a peninsula projecting 160 km (100 mi) northward into the Gulf east of Bahrain.
 The capital, Doha, is on the east side of the peninsula.
 The country has a population of about 1.8 million.

 that was not true until well into the 20th century.
 As a result, no traditional Western-style masonry lighthouses were ever built in the area.
 However, included on this page are various sites

-Aids to navigation in Bahrain are the responsibility of the Ports and Maritime Department of the Ministry of Transportation.
-In Qatar, the Qatar Ports Management Company is probably responsible.
+Aids to navigation in Qatar are probably the responsibility of the Qatar Ports Management Company.
 Offshore navigational aids in the Gulf are maintained by the Middle

 The Arabic word for a lighthouse is mnarh or manara (منارة).
 Ra's is the word for a cape or headland, and jazirat is an island.

-ARLHS numbers are from the ARLHS World List of Lights.
-Admiralty numbers are from volume D of the Admiralty List of Lights & Fog
+numbers are from volume D of the Admiralty List of Lights & Fog

 Ra's Umm Hasah Light, April 2011